Cogges/cogges.github.io/small-groups.md

 The group currently consists of those who are Christians who value their Anglican heritage.
 They want to continue exploring their faith through Bible study using challenging materials to promote lively and meaningful discussions.

-The members identify with St. Mary’s, Cogges, as a parish church which serves the whole community.
+The members identify with St. Mary's, Cogges, as a parish church which serves the whole community.
 They are committed to expressing their Christian life through service to others either in the congregation, the parish or the wider community.
 The members support each other and others through prayer and offer care support to one another in good times and bad.

 Leader: Barbara Eaton.
-Weekly (8pm–10pm).
+Weekly (8pm-10pm).
 Venue: Cogges Hill Road.

 ## Tuesday evening

-The vision of  the group — apart from being concerned with mutual encouragement and support — is for the Madley Park Estate.
+The vision of  the group - apart from being concerned with mutual encouragement and support - is for the Madley Park Estate.
 This involves taking an interest in and praying for the people of the estate and the institutions on it (Madley Brook and Springfield Schools and Madley Park Care Home).

 Leader: Cyril Tennant.
 Fortnightly, 7:30pm.
 Venue: Madley Brook Lane.